 A Life Less Ordinary – This black comedy was a fun ride.
 If you’ve come to the boring state of your loving relationship, then you’ll enjoy this.

-Blue Valentine, Marriage Story – When one is currently married or in a relationship, I wouldn’t stop them from subjugating themselves in these horrors–I mean romcoms because if they’re with the right person, then there is nothing to worry about.
+Blue Valentine, Marriage Story, Funny Girl – When one is currently married or in a relationship, I wouldn’t stop them from subjugating themselves in these horrors–I mean romcoms because if they’re with the right person, then there is nothing to worry about.
 If they’re with the wrong person, these films will make them want to reevaluate their relationships.

 Amour – This film’s theme is rarely tackled in mainstream films and it is highly debatable, as it is about Euthanasia. *Spoiler alert* The film is about an aged couple, Ann and Georges.
 Ann suffers from a stroke and Georges tends to him.
 Ann’s condition has become worse (she even tried to commit suicide), and they struggle to find the right nurse for her.
 In the end, Georges decided to smother her.

 I haven’t let my parents watch it, but I’m really curious about how this would affect them.
 Watch the film, and tell me what you think about it in the comments.

 Once, Kung Mangarap Ka’t Magising, In the Mood for Love, Lost in Translation, Hiroshima, Mon Amour – It didn’t take long before the leads in these films made a deep connection.
 They all have confused and estranged feelings in their own committed relationships, and they find themselves opening up to [perhaps] attractive strangers.
 Films like these would definitely impact people in challenging relationships.
 They are poignant and “a must-watch” for everyone.